Writing Assembler for Sega Genesis #3

-In this post I will describe how to display an image from tiles on the Sega Genesis emulator using assembler.
+In this note I will describe how to display an image from tiles on the Sega Genesis emulator using assembler.

-The splash picture of Demens Deum in Exodus emulator will look like this:
+The splash image Demens Deum in the Exodus emulator will look like this:

-The process of outputting a PNG image using tiles is done in steps:
+The process of outputting a PNG image using tiles is done step by step:

-2. Convert PNG to assembler data-code, with division into colors and tiles
+2. Convert PNG to assembly data code, with separation into colors and tiles

-5. Loading tile indices at Plane A / B addresses in VRAM
+5. Loading tile indices to Plane A/B addresses into VRAM

-You can reduce the image to fit Sega’s screen using your favorite graphics editor, for example Blender.
+6. You can reduce the image to the size of the Sega screen using your favorite graphics editor, such as Blender.

-To convert images, you can use the ImaGenesis tool, to work under wine you need Visual Basic 6 libraries, they can be installed using winetricks (winetricks vb6run), or RICHTX32.OCX can be downloaded from the Internet and put into the application folder for correct operation. < / p>
+To convert images, you can use the ImaGenesis tool, to work under wine, you need Visual Basic 6 libraries, they can be installed using winetricks (winetricks vb6run), or RICHTX32.OCX can be downloaded from the Internet and placed in the application folder for correct operation.

-In ImaGenesis, you need to select a 4-bit chroma, export colors and tiles in two assembly files.
-Next, in the file with colors, you need to put each color in a word (2 bytes), for this you use the dc.w opcode.
+In ImaGenesis, you need to select 4-bit color, export colors and tiles to two assembler files.
+Then, in the file with colors, you need to put each color into a word (2 bytes), for this, the opcode dc.w is used.

 For example CRAM splash screen: